What hours are the Map Center open for public reference?

 Are all of your maps and atlases cataloged?

 We are in the process of conserving, cataloging and digitizing the historical maps that are part of the Norman B. Leventhal Map Center.
 As maps and atlases are cataloged, all bibliographic records can be accessed through the Boston Public Library's online catalog.
-In addition, most of the historical maps (non-copyrighted) are being scanned and can be accessed through the View the Collection portion of our website.
+In addition, most of the historical maps (non-copyrighted) are being scanned and can be accessed through the Digital Collection portion of our website.
 New map images are added to digital collection regularly.